-But if you want to take your career further, online photography school can offer you a competitive edge.
+But if you want to take your career further, an online photography school can offer you a competitive edge.

 To work as a professional photographer, an associate degree may sometimes be sufficient.
-However, a bachelor’s degree would provide a more robust education and diverse portfolio.
+However, a bachelor’s degree would provide more robust education and diverse portfolio.
 For some professions, such as photojournalism or commercial photography, a bachelor’s may be required.

 A master’s degree would be ideal for very serious artists or those who wish to teach others.